Sargam5360/dand-p4/README.md

 ### Question 5 ###
 **What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]**

 Validation is the way to confirm the robustness of a classifier with given dataset and model.
 The class mistake is the over-fitting case.
 When a classifier is over-fitted, it cannot provide good performance on test dataset.
 Because the classifier is too much over-fitted to training dataset.
-We should consider balance between training data and test data.

-To avoid this problem, I extracted 10% of dataset for test set and the rest of dataset was used as training set.
-To split test set from given dataset, I used `StratifiedShuffleSplit`.

-I set a `RANDOM_STATE` to 87.
-I took 1000 times split and fit the traing dataset.
+To avoid this problem, usually dataset is partitioned to three set, (train set, validation set, test set).
+However, it causes the number of samples to be drastically reduced.
+Therefore, the results can depend on a particular random choice for the pair of (train, validation) sets.

+One of solutions is cross-validation.
+In this process, dataset except test set is split into k smaller sets(k-folds).
+Then, we iterate the following procedures.

+ * A model is trained with (k-1) folds.
+ * the resulting model is validated on the remaining set(1 fold).

+By doing this procedures, we can have robust classifier.

+I used `StratifiedShuffleSplit`. `StratifiedShuffleSplit` is a merged version of `ShuffleSpllit` and `StratifiedKFold`.
+First, samples are shuffled, then, make k stratified folds as `StratifiedKFold` does.
+I used 10% of dataset as test set, and 1000 folds.
 This scheme is also used in `test_classifier()` in `tester.py`.

 ### Question 6 ###
 **Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]**